ABAtanasov/GalerkinSparseGrids.jl/README.md

 	ODE.jl	(For running the timesteps to solve the sparse dynamical evolution) Cubature.jl (working to remove this prerequisite)

-They can be pulled from <https://github.com/JuliaLang/ODE.jl> and <https://github.com/stevengj/Cubature.jl>, respectively.
+They can be added using the Julia package manager.
+Source documentation is [here](<https://github.com/JuliaLang/ODE.jl>) for ODE.jl and [here](<https://github.com/stevengj/Cubature.jl>) for Cubature.jl.

 Within Julia, use the package manager to write `Pkg.add("GalerkinSparseGrids")` to locally install this package.

 The latest version is available to be pulled from <https://github.com/ABAtanasov/GalerkinSparseGrids.jl>.
 You can access it by running `git pull https://github.com/ABAtanasov/GalerkinSparseGrids.jl master` from the appropriate package directory.